dwshadle/florence-price-catalog/_pages/complete-works.md

 ---
 The catalog is under development, and additional works will be added as information is processed.

-Works are organized by instrumentation and genre.
+Works are organized by instrumentation.

 <div class="toc">